lechium/Breezy/README.md

 In the latest updated the implementation has been improved and standardized to be more consistent with what you expect / experience on iOS and macOS when adding AirDrop support.
 Utilizing [UTI types](https://developer.apple.com/library/archive/documentation/FileManagement/Conceptual/understanding_utis/understand_utis_intro/understand_utis_intro.html#//apple_ref/doc/uid/TP40001319-CH201-SW1) and Document types to enable users to discern what application (if there are multiple) will open / import the files.

-tldr: it is no longer necessary to listen for distributed notifications to get AirDrop server support added to your application!

 Below you will find some resources on how to edit your Info.plist file to add AirDrop receiver support to your app.

 It is also necessary to handle opening file URL's (done the same way it is in iOS) to handle the files being fed to your through launch services.